-- 1. (True or False) The Secretary of State's service on a corporation should be forwarded to the most recent address of the corporation on file with the Secretary of State. - 2.
+- 1. The Secretary of State's service on a corporation should generally be forwarded: 1) to the most recent address of the corporation on file with the Secretary of State; or 2) to the corporation's registered office. - 2.
 (True or False) An amended petition seeking a more onerous judgment must be served with a citation on the defendant. - 3.
 (True or False) To extend trial court's jurisdiction after dismissal, a motion to reinstate must be verified. - 4.
 Identify three traps for a busy collection lawyer.